How to stay committed when decluttering your home

 But the next day, comes the doubt.
 Ta-dum…

-The overwhelm kicks in, and you find yourself thinking unhelpful thoughts like…
+And you start thinking totally unhelpful thoughts like…

 😫 ”I’ll never be able to do this on my own.”